-- the TCCON site ID (e.g., LAM for Lamont), - the single measurement precision (in ppm, 1-sigma), - the uncertainty ratio "UncR", which is the ratio of the reported XCO2 uncertainty (as reported in the data product for each individual satellite ground pixel) and the estimated uncertainty as computed from the standard deviation of the difference of the individual observations to TCCON (note that a value not too far away from 1.0 is expected for reliable, i.e., "good quality" reported uncertainties), - the bias in terms of mean and seasonal bias (see Figure 9) and - FoMs characterising stability in terms of drift and year-to-year bias variability (see caption Figure 9 for details).
+- the TCCON site ID (e.g., LAM_01 for Lamont), - the random error or single measurement precision (in ppm, 1-sigma), - the uncertainty ratio "UncR", which is the ratio of the reported XCO2 uncertainty (as reported in the data product for each individual satellite ground pixel) and the estimated uncertainty as computed from the standard deviation of the difference of the individual observations to TCCON (note that a value not too far away from 1.0 is expected for reliable, i.e., "good quality" reported uncertainties), - the bias in terms of mean bias and seasonal bias (see Figure 9) and - FoMs characterising stability in terms of drift and year-to-year bias variability (see caption Figure 9 for details).

 The FoMs obtained from the individual sites are used to compute "overall quality FoMs" listed directly below the table of the individual TCCON site results.
-These overall quality FoMs are obtained by computing (i) the "Mean", (ii) the standard deviation ("StdDev") or (iii) as "(max-min)/4".
-The latter quantity is used to estimate the 1-sigma uncertainty of the linear drift (assuming that max-min is a good estimate of the 4-sigma uncertainty).
+These overall quality FoMs are obtained by computing (i) the "Mean" and (ii) the standard deviation ("StdDev").